Painting Wood End Tables

 Here’s a closeup of what it looked like when it was drying.
 There were a couple of spots where I sprayed too much in one area, and it looked pretty spotty.

-Even though it’s annoying to have to sand, this stuff is so easy to sand.
-It doesn’t clog up your sandpaper when you try to sand it an hour later, and it sands to a fine powder instead of gumming up.
+This made it feel smooth, but I was also easily able to sand out the spots where it puddled because I applied too much primer.
+Even though it’s annoying to have to do this, this stuff is so easy to sand.
+It doesn’t clog up your sandpaper when you try to work on it an hour later, and it becomes fine powder instead of gumming up.

-After I sanded everything, I vacuumed up the dust and wiped everything down with a tack cloth.
+After I ran through everything, I vacuumed up the dust and wiped everything down with a tack cloth.

+Then, it was time to add some color!
 I used Heirloom Traditions Paint in the color Spruce.
-I really wanted to paint these black, but I thought the wood details would be lost, so I went for this shade of blue instead.
+I really wanted to make these black, but I thought the wood details would be lost, so I went for this shade of blue instead.

-And then I added a couple of ounces of water to thin the paint out so the sprayed paint would look better.
+I poured it through a filter so nothing would clog my Wagner sprayer.
+And then, I added a couple of ounces of water to thin out the paint so it would look better when sprayed.
 Learn more about how to thin paint for Wagner FLEXiO sprayer here.

-Here’s another Heirloom Traditions Paint furniture makeover in this post about painting furniture without sanding or priming if you are planning on brushing or rolling it instead.
-If you want to try to use a paint sprayer, here’s my list of the best HVLP paint sprayers.
+If you plan on brushing or rolling it instead, see how in this post about painting furniture without sanding or priming.
+If you want to try to use one, here’s my list of the best HVLP paint sprayers.

-But, I also didn’t want to spray too thin of coats, because there needs to be enough paint for all of the speckles of paint to melt together and create a flawless texture-free finish.
+But, I also didn’t want to apply too thin of coats because there needs to be enough paint for all of the speckles to melt together and create a flawless texture free finish.
+I left the finish for a little over an hour.
+They were nice and dry, and they looked awesome!!
+And they felt really smooth, too!

 Just to be sure that the tops were going to feel nice and smooth when they were done, I sanded them lightly to remove any texture that was there.